-For LLC owners, filing taxes only needs to be performed once per year on April 15th.
-For a single-member LLC, the taxpayer is required to file a form 1040 and a Schedule C. These are the same requirements as a sole proprietorship.
+LLC owners only need to file taxes once per year on April 15th.
+For a single-member LLC, taxpayers must file Form-1040 and Schedule-C. These are the same requirements as a sole-proprietor business.

 Personal Liability for Business Debts

-This means that the owners of the business, including its officers, directors and shareholders, would become personally liable for the debt of the company.
-Closely held companies are generally more susceptible to losing limited liability status.
-If you want to protect your personal assets and maintain the limited liability status of the corporation or LLC, it is important that you comply with all of the rules for forming and maintaining your LLC or corporation.
+If the veil is pierced, the owners of an Airbnb business can be held personally liable for the debt of the company.
+Closely held companies are generally more susceptible to losing their limited liability status.
+If you want to protect your personal assets, it’s important that you comply with organization rules that come with LLC or corporation status.

-You should also make enough investment in the LLC or corporation to ensure that it is adequately capitalized to be considered as a separate entity.
-Make sure to never commingle personal assets with the LLC or corporation.
-The best way to avoid becoming personally liable for the debts of your business is to avoid use the corporation or LLC to engage in activities that are fraudulent, illegal or negligent in the first place.
+Make sure you can invest enough into your LLC or corporation to ensure it has enough capital to be considered as a separate entity.
+Don’t commingle personal assets with the LLC or corporation.
+Don’t ever use a corporation or LLC to engage in fraudulent, illegal or negligent activities.

 Business Deductions to Help You Save on Your Taxes

-Forming an LLC or corporation for your Airbnb business can also help you to save on your taxes.
-You might consider depreciation methods and figuring out which business start-up costs you can deduct.
-Business start-up costs include costs incurred while:
+Ultimately, organizing your Airbnb business can help you to save on your taxes.
+You also might want to consider depreciation methods that could lower your tax bill further.
+Then, you can see how much of your business costs you can deduct.
+Business start-up costs include:

-- Investigating the creation or acquisition of an active trade or business
+- Expenses associated with investigating the creation or acquisition of an active trade or business

 Some of the costs of forming a corporation may also be deductible, such as the costs to hire lawyer, accountant or tax professional.
 These costs have to be amortized to be deducted.

 Overall, an LLC or corporation offers a viable way to protect your personal assets when you operate an Airbnb rental business.
 However, make sure that you also check the start-up rules for your state as the filing and reporting requirements vary from state to state.